-- Seek out capable suitable qualified people to fill some of the key vacancies (Vice Chairperson and Treasurer) in the short term i.e. go and find them. - Conduct a Member Opinion Survey to establish what the current concerns of members are in addition to those identified by the EXCO.
-We should be driven by the needs of our members. - In response to the Survey results define relevant portfolios and staff them with committed and capable people. - Re-launch the HRA in conjunction with a recruitment drive to attract and retain younger members.
+- Seek out capable suitable qualified people to fill some of the key vacancies (Vice Chairperson and Treasurer) in the short term i.e. go and find them. - Conduct the Member Opinion Survey to establish what the current needs and concerns of members are in addition to those identified by the EXCO, remembering that we are driven by the needs of the members. - In response to the Survey results define relevant portfolios and staff them with committed and capable people. - Re-launch the HRA in conjunction with a recruitment drive to attract and retain younger members.

-Some of the portfolios we envisage:
+Some of the portfolios we believe there should be: